Kyusung4698/PoE-Overlay/README.md

 1. Head over to [Releases](https://github.com/Kyusung4698/PoE-Overlay/releases) and download the latest zip
 2. Extract zip
-3. Run `poe-overlay 0.5.16.exe`
+3. Run `poe-overlay 0.5.17.exe`
 4. Start Path of Exile
-5. Wait until you can see `POE Overlay 0.5.16` in the bottom left corner
+5. Wait until you can see `PoE Overlay 0.5.17` in the bottom left corner
 6. Hit `f7` and set `Language` and `League` to meet your game settings

 #### Shortcuts